VsTimf/ssd1306_display/README.md

 This library focuses on:
 * updating only the necessary parts of the display, rather than the entire display
-* having basic GUI primitives (menu items, progressbars, charts) out of the box
+* having basic GUI primitives (menu items, progressbars, charts, plots) out of the box

 ### DETAILED DESCRIPTION: